oaleynik/nwjs-autoupdater/README.md

 ### Problem

 NWJS is amazing platform for building desktop applications using web technologies.
-However, it is missing one important feature - an ability to seamlesly deliver updates for users.
+However, it is missing one important feature - an ability to seamlessly deliver updates for users.
 There were several attempts to solve this problem.
 For example - https://github.com/edjafarov/node-webkit-updater.
 But it does have issues when updater itself needs to be updated or NWJS platform needs to be updated (https://github.com/nwjs/nw.js/issues/233).

 ### Solution